BeanwareHQ/beantextures/README.md

 </div>

 # Great News!
-Beantexture is now [available at the official extensions marketplace](https://extensions.blender.org/add-ons/beantextures/).
+Beantextures is now [available at the official extensions marketplace](https://extensions.blender.org/add-ons/beantextures/).
 Simply open Blender and search for it to get started!

 # Overview